Combat Exclusion Policy: History

-On April 28, 1993, combat exclusion was lifted from aviation positions by Secretary of Defense Les Aspin, permitting women to serve in almost any aviation capacity.
+On 28 April 1993, combat exclusion was lifted from aviation positions by Secretary of Defense Les Aspin, permitting women to serve in almost any aviation capacity.
 Some restrictions were maintained on aviation units in direct support of ground units and special operations aviation units.

-In 1994, Secretary Aspin officially rescinded the "risk rule" in a memo, titled "Direct Ground Combat Definition and Assignment Rule":
+In 1994, Aspin officially rescinded the "risk rule" in a memo, titled "Direct Ground Combat Definition and Assignment Rule":

 The policy also excluded women being assigned to certain organizations based upon proximity to direct combat or "collocation" as the policy specifically refers to it.
 According to the Army, collocation occurs when, "the position or unit routinely physically locates and remains with a military unit assigned a doctrinal mission to routinely engage in direct combat."
 If a support soldier lives and works in the same area as a combat soldier, then they are "collocated".
 How this affects assignments is that if a unit whose mission does not exclude females, for example a medical unit, is a subunit of a unit whose mission is that of direct combat, like an infantry unit, the medical unit will be closed to women because of collocation.

 In 2011, a commission headed by Lester L. Lyles, a retired Air Force general, recommended eliminating the policy, calling it a hindrance to promotion.

 In February 2012, a review of Pentagon policies resulted in the lifting of restrictions on 14,000 military positions.
 Women remained ineligible to serve in 238,000 positions, about a fifth of the armed forces.

 Women serving in the U.S. military in the past have often seen combat despite the Combat Exclusion Policy.
 Due to a shortage of troops, women were temporarily attached to direct combat units slipping in through a bureaucratic loophole.
 Although they were not supposed to be in positions that engaged in direct combat, and were ineligible for combat pay, thousands of women have engaged the enemy directly in Operations Iraqi and Enduring Freedom.